EvanQuan/vim-executioner/README.md

 # :sunrise_over_mountains: vim-executioner

-This plugin allows you to easily execute files in the terminal or a separate buffer.
+This plugin allows you to execute files in a terminal window or a separate buffer.

 ![](https://raw.githubusercontent.com/wiki/EvanQuan/vim-executioner/executioner.PNG)